 We feel that the development and implementation of objective Key Performance Indicators are key to answering this question in an evidence-informed manner.
 Without agreed metrics or other methods of tracking a Fellow’s activity and participation, it is impossible for us to comment on whether Fellows should be allocated travel resources for three times, or whether this time limit is insufficient or overly generous.

-However, no matter whether this number is retain or revised, we would like to suggest clarifying the following .
-A former fellow can become a booth leader or a fellowship coach, which allows fellows to be granted travel support more than three times.
-There is a need for clarification if this travel support is included in the restriction.
-If it is not, there is a need to carefully consider whether the number of times one could be a coach or a booth lead is limited or not.
+However, no matter whether this number is retain or revised, we would like to suggest clarifying the following: an alumni of the fellowship program can become a booth leader,a fellowship coach, or a senior coach, and this allows Fellows to be granted travel support more than three times.
+We are aware of fellowship alumni who have received travel slots in excess of 10 times by rotating between the roles of NextGen participant, NextGen Ambassador, Fellow (x 3), Fellow Coach (x 3), Senior Coach (x 3), and Booth Lead.
+There is a need for clarification as to whether or not this travel support is included in the restriction.
+It is our strongly held view that creative new names for programs funded from the fellowship budget are contrary to the spirit of the existing three time limitation.

 9. For Policy Forum Meetings, currently only Fellowship Alums can apply.
 Do you support continuing with this approach?
 If not, what changes would you suggest?